-- a.
-Previous enrollment and attendance in a Florida Public school; - b.
-Satisfactory completion of kindergarten requirements in a non-public school; or - c.
+- 1. Previous enrollment and attendance in a Florida Public school; - 2.
+Satisfactory completion of kindergarten requirements in a non-public school; or - 3.
 Previous attendance in an out-of-state school in which he/she was admitted on the basis of age requirement established by the state of residency.